stellar-deprecated/stellar-client/README.md

 # Stellar Client

 [![Build Status](https://travis-ci.org/stellar/stellar-client.svg)](https://travis-ci.org/stellar/stellar-client)

+Status: INACTIVE.
+This repository is not in active development.
+It points to the stellard network, which is being replaced by stellar-core.
+Please refer to the replacement repository, [interstellar-client](https://github.com/stellar/interstellar-client), which points to the [stellar-core](https://github.com/stellar/stellar-core) network.

 The Stellar client is an AngularJS application that allows users to interact with the Stellar network from their browser.
 This client allows users to register for an account, generate a wallet containing cryptographic keys, and submit transactions to the Stellar network.